-The advantage of this design is that it allows for greater flexibility.
+The advantage of this design is that it allows for greater flexibility and allows us to leverage new standards and technologies using the lakehouse architecture and the composable data stack for the implementation of the data stations (see info box 4).
 During the initial ingestion of the data, we only require the data to conform to the minimal syntactic standard defined by the base FHIR version (R4 in the diagram).
-As the data is processed, more strict checks and constraints are applied, whereby ultimately different profiles can co-exists next to one another (the two most inner rectangles), within a larger rectangle with fewer restrictions.
-Note that if any of the profiles includes a FHIR extension, such as adding a field to include a someone’s birthname, the profiles are no longer strictly concentric.
+As the data is processed, more strict checks and constraints are applied, whereby ultimately different profiles can co-exist next to one another (the two most inner rectangles), within a larger rectangle with fewer restrictions.
+Note that if any of the profiles includes a FHIR extension, such as adding a field to include a birth name, the profiles are no longer strictly concentric.
 Hence extra care needs to be taken when dealing with extensions when applying the principle of late binding.